 Here's a quick rundown:

-• Sole Trader: Individual ownership, unlimited liability.
+- Sole Trader: Individual ownership, unlimited liability.

-• Partnership: Shared ownership, joint liability.
+- Partnership: Shared ownership, joint liability.

-Licensing Required To Start A Tutoring Business
+Licensing Required to Start a Tutoring Business

 Licensing varies by jurisdiction.
-While the UK doesn't require specific licenses for most online tutoring business services, make sure to check local regulations and stay compliant for your own business.
+While the UK doesn’t require specific licenses for most online tutoring business services, make sure to check local regulations and stay compliant for your own business.
+Some areas may require you to obtain licenses depending on where and how you operate.

 The Critical Step: Tutor Recruitment and Verification